andrew/ultimate-awesome/README.md

 - [awesome-marionette](https://github.com/sadcitizen/awesome-marionette) - A list of resources for marionette.js.
 - [awesome-splunk](https://github.com/sduff/awesome-splunk) -   A collection of awesome resources for Splunk.
 - [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
+- [awesome-private-ai](https://github.com/tdi/awesome-private-ai) - Curated list of tools, frameworks, and resources for running, building, and deploying AI privately — on-prem, air-gapped, or self-hosted.
 - [awesome-bpm](https://github.com/ungerts/awesome-bpm) - A curated list of awesome Business Process Management (BPM) tools, engines, frameworks, resources and other awesomeness.
 - [awesome-graph-representation-learning](https://github.com/zlpure/awesome-graph-representation-learning) - A curated list for awesome graph representation learning resources.
 - [Awesome-recsys](https://github.com/creyesp/Awesome-recsys) - Curated list of recommnedation system topics.
 - [awesome-dataviz-education](https://github.com/datavis-tech/awesome-dataviz-education) - A curated collection of open educational content for data visualization and related topics.
 - [awesome-freedom](https://github.com/erfjab/awesome-freedom) - One repository to rule them all! .
 - [awesome-connectivity-info](https://github.com/stevesong/awesome-connectivity-info) - Awesome list of connectivity indexes and reports to help you better under who has access to communication infrastructure and on what terms.
-- [awesome-private-ai](https://github.com/tdi/awesome-private-ai) - Curated list of tools, frameworks, and resources for running, building, and deploying AI privately — on-prem, air-gapped, or self-hosted.
 - [Awesome-AI](https://github.com/VidyasagarMSC/Awesome-AI) - The guide to master Artificial Intelligence (machine learning & deep learning) from beginner to advance.
+- [Awesome-medical-coding-NLP](https://github.com/acadTags/Awesome-medical-coding-NLP) - A collection of papers on automated medical coding from free-texts.
 - [awesome-tweaks](https://github.com/alfaaarex/awesome-tweaks) - 💻 List of awesome programs and tweaks for Windows, macOS and Linux.
 - [awesome-deepneuroimage](https://github.com/alxndrkalinin/awesome-deepneuroimage) - A curated list of awesome deep learning applications in the field of neurological image analysis.
 - [Computer-Science-Study](https://github.com/iaurg/Computer-Science-Study) - Conteúdo para estudo de Ciência da Computação.
 Melhorias e dicas são bem-vindas 🆙.